-- egocentric communicational modalities a)
+- a) egocentric communicational modalities

 - b) blocking

-- C) trial-and-error responses
+- c) trial-and-error responses

 - d) lack of verbal tools for communicating adequately elaborated responses

-- deficiency of visual transport e)
+- e) deficiency of visual transport

 - f) lack of need for precision and accuracy in communicating one's responses

-- impulsive acting out behavior, affecting the nature of g) the communication process (Ibid:74)
+- g) impulsive acting out behavior, affecting the nature of the communication process (Ibid:74)

-Feuerstein also takes the structure of intelligence of the retarded performer into account when analysing it and accepts that the motivational aspects of the functioning of the retarded performer is influenced by environmental and cultural dimensions which determines b) his needs system i.e. the necessity of his cultural redevelopment as determined by his life in the modern, technological world.
+Feuerstein also takes the structure of intelligence of the retarded performer into account when analysing it and accepts that the motivational aspects of the functioning of the retarded performer is influenced by UNIVERSITY of the a) his cognitive structure and b) environmental and cultural dimensions which determines his needs system i.e. the necessity of his cultural redevelopment as determined by his life in the modern, technological world.